Endeavor - about the showDetails about our ongoing Star Trek-themed radio drama

 The series will heavily emphasize the "bright and hopeful" aspect of Trek, something its creators feel has been missing for quite some time.
 This is not to say that they intend to adopt Gene Roddenberry's infamous "no conflict" directive from the earliest days of The Next Generation.
 But, broadly speaking, the tone of the work is intended to reflect a general optimism for humanity's future, which they feel is needed in the current political climate more than ever.

 A special emphasis is also being put on diversity and inclusion, issues that Trek (typically seen as progressive) has had some trouble handling, even in recent years.
-It is their hope to feature a number of characters from across the LGBTQ+ spectrum, as well as other often marginalized groups who have made little or no appearances in the franchise to date.
+The story features a number of characters from across the LGBTQ+ spectrum, as well as other often marginalized groups who have made little or no appearances in the franchise to date.
+Additional focus is being placed on issues of neurodivergence, a topic that very much concerns both creators.
 As the assorted alien races of the Federation are typically meant to stand in for real-world cultures, they will also be working to depict a truly diverse crew that steers clear of the sometimes-problematic coded casual racism of a more human-centric approach.

 The story is set about 20 years after the end of Voyager, and focuses on a joint Federation/Klingon/Romulan/Cardassian mission to explore the (relatively speaking) nearby Andromeda Galaxy.
 Episodes will be set entirely in this new territory, largely steering clear of familiar faces and situations from other series.

 One character from an earlier series — Naomi Wildman from Voyager — does appear as one of Endeavor's principals.
 However, she is 20 years older than the child depicted in that series, and is effectively a completely distinct adult character.
-We are currently in the process of casting this role.
-Joining her in the principal cast is Jason Wallace as Kutch, a Tellarite security officer; and Dal Lacerto (also still being cast), a Cardassian xenoanthropologist who joined Starfleet after the Dominion War.
+Naomi is played by Kara O'Connor.
+Joining her in the principal cast is Jason Wallace as Kutch, a Tellarite security officer; and Dal Lacerto (played by Amanda Smith), a Cardassian xenoanthropologist who joined Starfleet after the Dominion War.
 Rounding out the cast are a number of performers from the Sarcastic Voyage stable who, for the first time, will be compensated for their time and talent.

-Endeavor is not being produced for profit, and all concepts herein are property of CBS and/or Paramount (or whoever the actual copyright holder of this material is).
+Endeavor is not being produced for profit, and all concepts herein are property of Viacom CBS.
 Please don't sue us; we're just doing this for fun.